 In the following years David Price would become a household name as one of the best pitchers in baseball.
 Since his rookie year Price has appeared on five All-Star teams, lead the American League in ERA twice, and took home the Cy Young Award as the best pitcher in the American League.
 He played for the Tampa Bay Rays, Detroit Tigers, Toronto Blue Jays, and now resides with the Boston Red Sox.
 He found success on each team, but had one flaw he could not shake.
 His inability to perform in the postseason.

 Going into the 2018 postseason, Price held a 2-8 playoff record, with a 5.05 ERA.
 He started game two of the ALDS against the Yankees and got roughed up immediately, giving up three earned runs in only 1.2 innings pitched.
-It looked like another tough postseason for Price as writers were calling for his head and demanding he does not enter another playoff game in a Red Sox uniform.
-Manager, Alex Cora, ignored the media and stuck with his guy.
-Luckily it paid off big time the rest of the way.
-After that rough game Price went 3-0 with a 2.61 ERA and closed out two of the biggest games in franchise history, including the last game of the World Series.
+It looked like it was going to be another tough postseason for David Price.
+Writers were calling for his head and demanding he does not enter another playoff game in a Red Sox uniform.
+Manager Alex Cora wisely ignored the media and stuck with his guy.
+His trust in the lefty paid off big time the rest of the way.
+After that rough game in the Bronx Price went 3-0 with a 2.61 ERA and closed out two of the biggest games in franchise history, including the last game of the World Series.

 Price finally got to celebrate after getting attacked by the media for roughly a decade.
 This was a major triumph for a guy who had been well regarded as one of the best teammates in the league and nicest guys in the game.
 In his postgame press conference after Game Five of the World Series, Price talked about having to deal with the hate about his postseason struggles,